iifl-logo

 Your Company believes that CSR activities are not mere charity or donations, they reflect the manner in which the business is conducted by directly focusing on the needs of the Society at large.
 Your Company as a socially responsible entity not limiting the usage of resources to engage in activities that increase only their profits, but rather aims to provide a dedicated approach to community development in the areas of water conservation, health and hygiene, skill development, education, social advancement, gender equality, women empowerment, and rural development, ensuring environmental sustainability.

-As per the requirements of Section 135 of the Act pertaining to Corporate Social Responsibility ("CSR"), the Company has duly constituted a Corporate Social Responsibility Committee ("CSR Committee"), which comprised of Mr. Sandeep H. Shah, Independent Director (Chairman), Mr. Prahaladbhai S. Patel, Chairman and Managing Director (Member) and Ms. Pooja P. Patel, Wholetime Director (Member) of the company as on March 31, 2024.
+As per the requirements of Section 135 of the Act pertaining to Corporate Social Responsibility (“CSR”), the Company has duly constituted a Corporate Social Responsibility Committee (“CSR Committee”), which comprised of Mr. Prahaladbhai S. Patel, Chairman and Managing Director (Chairman), Mrs. Achala M. Patel, Independent Director (Member), and Ms. Pooja P. Patel, Whole-time Director (Member) of the Company as on March 31, 2025.
 Further details regarding CSR Committee are included in the Corporate Governance Report which forms part of this Annual Report.
-Annual Report on CSR Activities for the financial year 2023-24 is annexed as Annexure B.
+Annual Report on CSR Activities for the financial year 2024-25 is annexed as Annexure B.

-During the year under review, your company has utilised a total amount of Rs.356.84 Lakhs towards its CSR Obligation as on March 31, 2024.
-Further, during the year under review, the company has spent excess amount of Rs.1.75 Lakhs, (after adjusting the excess amount of Rs.
-37,587/- spent during the previous year 2022-23) which will be available for set-off in succeeding three financial years as per the provisions of Section 135(5) of the Companies Act, 2013 read with Rule 7(3) of the Companies (Corporate Social responsibility) Rules, 2014 as amended from time to time.
+During the year under review, CSR Obligation for your Company for 2024-25 was Rs.405.15 and your company has spent a total amount of Rs.404.68 Lakhs towards its CSR Obligation.
+Further, during the year under review, the company has set off excess amount of Rs.1.75 Lakhs, an excess amount spent on CSR Activities during financial year 2023-24 as per the provisions of Section 135(5) of the Companies Act, 2013 read with Rule 7(3) of the Companies (Corporate Social responsibility) Rules, 2014 as amended from time to time.
+There was no any unspent amount during the financial year 2024-25.

 During the year under review, your company has complied with all the applicable mandatory Secretarial Standards issued by the Institute of Company Secretaries of India and approved by the Central Government as per Section 118 (10) of the Companies Act, 2013.